therollingambit/guess-game-cpp/README.md

 # guess-game-cpp
-A simple gueesing numbers game in the console.
+A simple guessing numbers game in the console.